AgathaZareth/Capstone_Project/README.md

 **Note: this is likely not a comprehensive selection of features to be eliminated.*

-### 7 C - d.
-Drop Features
-Create reduced dfs from `X_test_scaled` & `X_train_scaled`

-New variables
-- `X_train_s_r`: "X_train, scaled, and reduced"
-- `X_test_s_r`: "X_test, scaled, and reduced"

-#### 7 C d - i.
-Pairplot
+## Pairplot
-The final visualization to check inter feature correlation is a pairplot.
+The final visualization to check inter feature correlation is a pairplot (documentation [HERE](https://seaborn.pydata.org/generated/seaborn.pairplot.html)).
 Pairplots are great ways to see the relationship between two features using scatter plots.
 Pariplots also show the distribution of each feature across the diagonal.
-This has already  been plotted but here we can see just the features I have decided to keep.
+These histograms have already been plotted but here we can see just the features I have decided to keep.

 <p align="center" width="100%">
 <img src="/images/ss_examples/pairplot.png" alt="pairplot of remaining independent variables and target feature">